16 Fun Activities for Seniors and Elderly Patients

 Also Read: 15 Stress Relieving Hobbies For Nurses (#13 is Unusual!)

 Ask your elderly patients about their common interests and determine the right fit of activity for them.
-You can also try giving them options and let them choose their desired activity for their leisure time.
+You can also try giving them options and letting them choose their desired activity for their leisure time.

 SHARE